On smooth adic spaces over $\mathbb{B}_{\mathrm{dR}}^+$ and sheafified $p$-adic Riemann--Hilbert correspondence: Introduction

-We briefly recall a sheaf version of $p$-adic Simpson correspondence proved by Heuer in \cite{heuer2022moduli}.
-He defined a new class of adic spaces called 'smoothoid space' which is defined to be locally smooth over a perfectoid space.
-He proved that
+To be more explicit, we introduce the following two notations and keep them in the paper. \begin{itemize} \item Let $\Q_p^\cyc$ be the completion of the extension of $\Q_p$ by adding all $p$-power roots of unity. \item For any adic space $X$, denote by $\nu$ the projection from the $v$-topology $X_{\pet}$ of $X$ to the \'etale topology $X_\et$ of $X$. \end{itemize}

-\begin{theo} Suppose $X$ is a smoothoid space over $\Q_p$, there is a canonical isomorphism of sheaves where $Higgs$ is the \'etale sheaf associated to the presheaf of isomorphic classes of Higgs bundles. \end{theo}
+\begin{rmk}Here we explain the choice of topology.
+Unlike in the previous subsection, throughout this article, we will use the $v$-topology instead of the pro-\'etale topology.
+In fact, the categories of locally free sheaves with coefficients in $\mathbb{B}_{{\alpha}}$ (see Theorem \ref{theorem: sheafRH}) under these two topologies are equivalent; therefore, all instances of the $v$-topology in this paper, especially Theorems \ref{theorem: sheafRH} and \ref{theorem: modulismall}, can be replaced by the pro-\'etale topology.
+We use the $v$-topology because its definition is simpler.
+This choice leads to a potential issue: $\mathcal{O}\mathbb{B}_{\mathrm{dR}}^+$ is currently only defined on the pro-\'etale topology.
+However, we will not use this notion in this paper.\end{rmk}

-His construction depends on Faltings' local $p$-adic Simpson correspondence in \cite{Faltings_2005} and \cite{Faltings_2011}, which is a consequence of decompletion theory.
-For an introduction of decompletion theory, we refer to Camargo's paper \cite{camargo2023geometric} and Kedlaya--Liu's \cite{kedlaya2019relative}.
+Having fixed these conventions, we now return to the main narrative.
+First, we briefly recall the sheafified $p$-adic Simpson correspondence constructed by Heuer in \cite{heuer2022moduli}.
+He defined a new class of adic spaces — smoothoid spaces — characterized by being locally smooth over perfectoid spaces.
+For any smoothoid space $X$ over a perfectoid field $K/\Q_p^{\cyc}$, he established a canonical isomorphism between sheaves

-The sheafificaition step on the right-hand side is essential, there are two points using this construction.
-First, fix a toric chart the decompletion along the toric cover of $X$ only promise that we can construct a Higgs field on some $X_N:=X[T_i^{\pm\frac{1}{p^N}}:i=1,2,\dots]$ but not on $X$.
-If we want to construct a Higgs field on $X$, we must construct a descent datum but this is hard.
-Instead, if we consider the sheafification of the presheaf of isomorphic classes, we only need to show that the Higgs field is invariant, up to some isomorphisms, under the pull back along any Galois automorphism of $X_N/X$.
-Second, we need to glue our constructions from local to global and this sheafification ensures that we only need to glue on an \'etale covering.
-In Heuer's paper \cite{heuer2022moduli}, he did this in subsection 4.3 and 4.4.
+where $\mathrm{Higgs}_r(X)$ is the \'etale sheaf associated to the presheaf of isomorphism classes of rank $r$ Higgs bundles.